gvwilson/thirdbit/src/fiction/iffy/index.md

 The stream at the bottom had once flowed beneath the ice.
 Now it wound its way between clumps of tweaked Arctic willow spaced too evenly apart to be natural.
-Water splashed up onto the hood of the truck as they followed the stream for two and a half precious minutes.
+Water splashed up onto the truck's hood as they followed the stream for two and a half precious minutes.

 "Aright,"